 Faculty members should post their schedules (including class hours, office hours, and other oncampus duties) on their office doors after receiving approval from the campus academic dean.
 Absence from a location listed on the door schedule (or change in location from what is indicated within the document) should be posted on the office door.

-Adjunct faculty members are required to meet for all scheduled classes and to provide a mechanism for student access outside of class time as described in the course syllabus.
 Persons on 12-month contracts, or those who are not full-time classroom professors, are on duty forty hours per workweek.
 Appropriate supervisory personnel establish duty schedules for other personnel.

-3.2.5 Rosters and Directories
+4.2.5 Rosters and Directories

 Listings of faculty names, personal phone numbers, addresses, etc., and those of students are not to be handed out, mailed, or distributed without permission.
-Polk State College staff office phone numbers and email addresses are available on the Polk State College website at: www.polk.edu/People.
+Polk State College staff office phone numbers and email addresses are available on the Polk State College website.
+The Polk State College directory may be accessed at www.polk.edu/people.

-3.2.6 Attendance Records
+4.2.6 Attendance Records

 Regular attendance and class participation are significant factors that promote student success.
 The attendance policy for each class must be explained clearly in the BCI or instructor syllabus.
 Students are expected to attend all classes for all courses in which they are enrolled.
-Each professor determines the specific attendance policy for his or her class, and should monitor students' adherence to the respective policy.
+Each professor determines the specific attendance policy for his or her class and should monitor students' adherence to the respective policy.